Supreme Court to hear anti-abortion and free speech case: A breakdown of NIFLA v. Becerra

 “Can the government impose and compel a faith-based ministry to proclaim a message that they are fundamentally opposed to with the risk of being fined or shut down?” he asked.
 “That’s the issue here.”

-Glessner said he believes NIFLA, which will be represented in court by the Christian non-profit Alliance Defending Freedom, is “going to win going away,” adding that the Supreme Court “hates compelled speech, which is why I’m confident we’ll get the liberals on the court.”
+Glessner said he believes NIFLA, which will be represented in court by the Christian non-profit Alliance Defending Freedom (ADF), is “going to win going away,” adding that the Supreme Court “hates compelled speech, which is why I’m confident we’ll get the liberals on the court.”

 In a statement to Fox News, Denise Harle, legal counsel for the ADF, said: "It is unjust for the government to force anyone to speak a message they disagree with -- and to punish them if they don’t."